tilgovi/dom-seek/README.md

 node, or the `Text` node that immediately precedes the first `Text` node contained by the argument, when the argument is an `Element`.

-Returns the number of characters traversed.
+Returns the number of characters traversed (negative if traversing backwards).
+Iteration always finishes with the pointer before the node containing the destination offset, meaning that the return value may be less than the requested value (a greater negative value than requested, if negative).

 Example
 =======